 Past ELP participants have created a vibrant alumni network deeply engaged with the work of the Council.

-The U.S.-Japan Council’s Emerging Leaders Program is supported by the generous sponsorship of companies, foundations and individuals who support the Council’s activities.
+The Emerging Leaders Program is supported by the generous sponsorship extended to the U.S.-Japan Council by companies, foundations and individuals.
 Please see the full list of sponsors here.
 If you would like to make a donation to the Council, please contact Miki Sankary at [email protected].

 USJC offers special acknowledgement to Founding Corporate Sponsor for its anchor contribution and sustained support: